-If you get a lot of guitar hum, you are going to love this article covering aluminum foil guitar shielding.
-Shielding can help protect your guitar from electromagnetic interference, significantly reducing and even eliminating noise.
+If you get a lot of guitar hum, this article is for you.
+Aluminum foil guitar shielding can help protect your guitar from electromagnetic interference, significantly reducing and even eliminating noise.

-There are plenty of products that you can purchase and use for your aluminum foil guitar shielding, including guitar shielding paint and guitar shielding foil tape.
-The shielding paint is often Graphite based, while the foil tape is usually aluminum or copper.
+There are plenty of products that you can purchase and use for aluminum foil guitar shielding, including guitar shielding paint and guitar shielding foil tape.
+The shielding paint is often graphite-based, while the foil tape is usually aluminum or copper.
 Any of these solutions will do a fantastic job of shielding your guitar from interference, but there are also DIY techniques that you can use.
-It’s these techniques that we are going to talk about here.

-Instead of purchasing a guitar shielding kit, you can use household aluminum foil or make your conductive paint out of a few ingredients for a fraction of the cost.
-Today we’ll talk about aluminum foil guitar shielding, using household aluminum foil.
+Instead of purchasing a guitar shielding kit, you can use household aluminum foil, or make your conductive paint out of a few ingredients for a fraction of the cost.
+Here’s a rundown on how to use typical, household aluminum foil for your guitar shielding.

 What You Will Need